Home

 • Reduce lower limb torsion and stress on the knees

-At ISIS Chiropractic Clinics we have a holistic approach to any biomechanical problem.
+At Isis Chiropractic Clinics we have a holistic approach to any biomechanical problem.
 We understand that the problem may not always be located around the area of the body where you have pain.

 In some cases the problem may lie in a number of areas, such as pelvic dysfunction, leg length discrepancies, tight or poorly toned muscles as well as poor posture.